AI-Collaboratory/jupyterhub-ansible/README.md

     git clone https://github.com/umd-dcic/jupyterhub-ansible.git
     cd jupyterhub-ansible

-Edit `hosts` to point at your server.
+Edit `hosts` to point at the IP address of your server you want to target with the playbook.
+Make sure the section name for your IP address matches the `hosts` property in your `jupyterhub.yml` file.
+Edit the `hub_ip` property in your `group_vars/all/config.yml` to point at the public IP address for your JupyterHub instance.

 We run JupyterHub under SSL.
 If you have a certificate (ssl.crt) and private key already (ssl.key) you can place them in this directory.
 Otherwise you can generate a self signed certificate by:

     openssl req -x509 -newkey rsa:2048 -keyout ssl.key -out ssl.crt -days XXX

+If there is a passphrase associated with your certificate you will want to:

+    cp group_vars/secret.template group_vars/secret.yml

+and then add it the passphrase to group_vars/secret.yml.

 ## Run